nikolaussucher/biology-text/docs/nervous_system.md

 * Cholinergic neurons—acetylcholine.
 Acetylcholine is released from presynaptic neurons into the synaptic cleft.
 It acts as a ligand for both ligand-gated ion channels and metabotropic (GPCRs) muscarinic receptors.
 Nicotinic receptors are pentameric ligand-gated ion channels composed of alpha and beta subunits that bind nicotine.
 Ligand binding opens the channel causing influx of Na^+^ depolarization and increases the probability of presynaptic neurotransmitter release.
 Acetylcholine is synthesized from choline and acetyl coenzyme A.
 * GABAergic neurons—gamma aminobutyric acid.
 GABA is one of two neuroinhibitors in the central nervous system (CNS), along with glycine.
 GABA has a homologous function to ACh, gating anion channels that allow Cl^−^ ions to enter the post synaptic neuron.
 Cl^−^ causes hyperpolarization within the neuron, decreasing the probability of an action potential firing as the voltage becomes more negative (for an action potential to fire, a positive voltage threshold must be reached).
 GABA is synthesized from glutamate by the enzyme glutamate decarboxylase.
 * Glutamatergic neurons—glutamate.
 Glutamate is one of two primary excitatory amino acid neurotransmitters, along with aspartate.
 Glutamate can cause excitotoxicity when blood flow to the brain is interrupted, resulting in brain damage.
 When blood flow is suppressed, glutamate is released from presynaptic neurons, causing abnormal NMDA and AMPA receptor activation, leading to elevated Ca^2+^ and Na^+^ entering the post synaptic neuron and cell damage.
 Glutamate is synthesized from the amino acid glutamine by the enzyme glutamate synthase.
-There are three main types of ionotropic glutamate receptors and three groups of metabotropic (G-protein coupled) receptors:
+There are three main types of ionotropic glutamate receptors
-  * AMPA (α-amino-3-hydroxy-5-methyl-4-isoxazolepropionic acid) receptors  are composed of four types of subunits encoded by different genes, designated as GRIA1 (also named GluA1 or GluR1), GRIA2 (also named GluA2 or GluR2), GRIA3 (Also named GluA3 or GluR3), and GRIA4 (also called GluA4 or GluRA-D2 ), which combine to form tetramers.
-Most AMPARs are heterotetrameric, consisting of symmetric 'dimer of dimers' of GluA2 and either GluA1, GluA3 or GluA4.
-Each AMPAR has four sites to which an agonist (such as glutamate) can bind, one for each subunit.
-The binding site is believed to be formed by the N-terminal tail and the extracellular loop between transmembrane domains three and four.
-When an agonist binds, these two loops move towards each other, opening the pore.
-The channel opens when two sites are occupied, and increases its current as more binding sites are occupied.
-Once open, the channel may undergo rapid desensitization, stopping the current.
-The mechanism of desensitization is believed to be due to a small change in angle of one of the parts of the binding site, closing the pore.
-AMPARs open and close quickly (1ms), and are thus responsible for most of the fast excitatory synaptic transmission in the central nervous system.
-The AMPAR's permeability to calcium and other cations, such as sodium and potassium, is governed by the GluA2 subunit.
-If an AMPAR lacks a GluA2 subunit, then it will be permeable to sodium, potassium, and calcium.
-The presence of a GluA2 subunit will almost always render the channel impermeable to calcium.
-This is determined by post-transcriptional modification — RNA editing — of the Q-to-R editing site of the GluA2 mRNA.
-Here, A→I editing alters the uncharged amino acid glutamine (Q) to the positively charged arginine (R) in the receptor's ion channel.
-The positively charged amino acid at the critical point makes it energetically unfavourable for calcium to enter the cell through the pore.
-Almost all of the GluA2 subunits in CNS are edited to the GluA2(R) form.
-This means that the principal ions gated by AMPARs are sodium and potassium, distinguishing AMPARs from NMDA receptors (the other main ionotropic glutamate receptors in the brain), which also permit calcium influx.
-  * Kainate receptors were first identified as a distinct glutamate receptor type through their selective activation by the agonist kainate, a drug first isolated from the red alga *Digenea simplex*.
-There are five types of kainate receptor subunits, GluR5 (GRIK1), GluR6 (GRIK2), GluR7 (GRIK3), KA1 (GRIK4) and KA2 (GRIK5), which are similar to AMPA and NMDA receptor subunits and can be arranged in different ways to form a tetramer, a four subunit receptor.
-GluR5-7 can form homomers (ex. a receptor composed entirely of GluR5) and heteromers (ex. a receptor composed of both GluR5 and GluR6), however, KA1 and KA2 can only form functional receptors by combining with one of the GluR5-7 subunits.
-Since 2009 the kainate receptor subunits have been renamed to correspond with their gene name.
-Hence GluR5-7 are now GluK1-3 and KA1 and KA2 are GluK4 and GluK5 respectively.The ion channel formed by kainate receptors is permeable to sodium and potassium ions.
-The single channel conductance of kainate receptor channels is similar to that of AMPA channels, at about 20 pS.
-However, rise and decay times for postsynaptic potentials generated by KARs are slower than for AMPA postsynaptic potentials.
-Their permeability to Ca2+ is usually very slight but varies with subunits and RNA editing at the tip of the p loop.
-  * NMDA receptors are activated when glycine and glutamate bind to it.
-The receptor is a heteromeric complex that interacts with multiple intracellular proteins by three different subunits: GluN1, GluN2 and GluN3.
-GluN1 has eight different isoforms due to alternative splicing of the gene GRIN1.
-There are four different GluN2 subunits (A-D) and two different Glun3 subunits (A and B).
-Six separate genes encode for GluN2 and GluN3.
-All the subunits share a common membrane topology that is dominated by a large extracellular N-terminus, a membrane region comprising three transmembrane segments, a re-entrant pore loop, an extracellular loop between the transmembrane segments that are structurally not well known, and an intracellular C-terminus, which are different in size depending on the subunit and provide multiple sites of interaction with many intracellular proteins.Mg2+ blocks the NMDA receptor channel in a voltage-dependent manner.
-The channels are also highly permeable to Ca2+.
-Activation of the receptor depends on glutamate binding, D-serine or glycine binding at its GluN1-linked binding site and  AMPA receptor-mediated depolarization of the postsynaptic membrane, which relieves the voltage-dependent channel block by Mg2+.
-Activation and opening of the receptor channel thus allows the flow of K+, Na+ and Ca2+ ions, and the influx of Ca2+ triggers intracellular signaling pathways.
-Allosteric receptor binding sites for zinc, proteins and the polyamines spermidine and spermine are also modulators for the NMDA receptor channels.The activity of the NMDA receptor is affected by many psychoactive drugs such as phencyclidine (PCP), alcohol (ethanol) and dextromethorphan (DXM).
-  * Metabotropic glutamate receptors are members of the group C family of G-protein-coupled receptors (GPCRs).
-Eight different types of mGluRs, labeled mGluR1 to mGluR8 (GRM1 to GRM8), are divided into groups I, II, and III.
-Receptor types are grouped based on receptor structure and physiological activity.
-The mGluRs are further divided into subtypes, such as mGluR7a and mGluR7b.The mGluRs perform a variety of functions in the central and peripheral nervous systems: For example, they are involved in learning, memory, anxiety, and the perception of pain.
-They are found in pre- and postsynaptic neurons in synapses of retina, the hippocampus, cerebellum, and the cerebral cortex, as well as other parts of the brain and in peripheral tissues.
+  * AMPA (α-amino-3-hydroxy-5-methyl-4-isoxazolepropionic acid) receptors
+  * Kainate receptors
+  * NMDA receptors
+and three groups of metabotropic (G-protein coupled) receptors.
 * Dopaminergic neurons—dopamine.
 Dopamine is a neurotransmitter that acts on D1 type (D1 and D5) Gs-coupled receptors, which stimulate the production of cAMP which stimulates protein kinase A (PKA), and D2 type (D2, D3, and D4) receptors, which activate Gi-coupled receptors that decrease cAMP and PKA.
 Dopamine is connected to mood and behavior and modulates both pre- and post-synaptic neurotransmission.
 Loss of dopamine neurons in the substantia nigra has been linked to Parkinson's disease.
 Dopamine is synthesized from the amino acid tyrosine.
 Tyrosine is converted into levadopa (or L-DOPA) by tyrosine hydroxlase, and levadopa is then converted into dopamine by the aromatic amino acid decarboxylase.
 * Serotonergic neurons—serotonin.
 Serotonin (5-hydroxytryptamine, 5-HT) can act as excitatory or inhibitory.
 Of its four 5-HT receptor classes, 3 are GPCR and 1 is a ligand-gated cation channel.
 Serotonin is synthesized from tryptophan by tryptophan hydroxylase, and then further by decarboxylase.
 A lack of 5-HT at postsynaptic neurons has been linked to depression.
 Drugs that block the presynaptic serotonin transporter are used for treatment, such as Prozac and Zoloft.